giannilmbd/dynare/doc/manual/source/the-model-file.rst

        ``perfect_foresight_solver`` will find both the terminal steady state and the transitional dynamics within the same loop (which is less costly than first computing the terminal steady state by homotopy, then computing the transitional dynamics by homotopy).
+Note that this option is implicitly enabled if the terminal condition is already a steady state at the point of execution of the ``perfect_foresight_solver`` command.

     .. option:: endval_steady_nocheck